odoo/owl/doc/comparison.md

 <script src="owl.min.js" />
 ```

-In comparison, React encourages using JSX,
-which necessitate a build step, and most Vue applications uses single file
+In comparison, React encourages using JSX, which necessitate a build step, and
-components, which also necessitate a build step.
+most Vue applications uses single file components, which also necessitate a build step.

 On the flipside, external tooling may make it harder to use in some case, but it
 also brings a lot of benefits.
 And React/Vue have both a large ecosystem.

+Note that since Owl is not dependant on any external tool nor libraries, it is
+very easy to integrate into any build toolchain.
+Also, since we cannot rely on
+additional tools, we made a lot of effort to make the most of the web platform.

+For example, Owl uses the standard `xml` parser that comes with every browser.
+Because of that, Owl did not have to write its own template parser.
+Another
+example is the [`xml`](tags.md#xml-tag) tag helper function, which makes use of
+native template literals to allow in a natural way to write `xml` templates
+directly in the javascript code.
+This can be easily integrated with editor
+plugins to have autocompletion inside the template.

 ## Templating